pdjr-modules/LedManager/README.md

 Construct a new [LedManager](#classLedManager) instance.

+Instantiates a new LED control group with the state of all LEDs initialised to OFF.

+Every *interval* milliseconds the *callback* function is invoked with its *status* argument set to represent the current state of the control group: a 0 bit value says 'off'; a 1 bit value says 'on'.

 #### Parameters
 * `callback` - function to operate a physical output device.

 * `interval` - equiphase heartbeat interval in milliseconds.

-Instantiates a new control group with the state of all LEDs initialised to OFF.

-Every interval milliseconds the callback function is invoked with its status argument set to represent the current state of the control group: a 0 bit value says 'off'; a 1 bit value says 'on'.

 #### `public void `[`setStatus`](#classLedManager_1a82ccd1a568933b058f6b16e18e03e31e)`(unsigned int status)`

-Set the Mode of each LED in the contro group to ON or OFF.
+Set the state of each LED in the control group to ON or OFF.

+If a bit in *status* is 1, the corresponding LED Mode is set ON; a 0 bit sets the corresponding LED Mode to OFF.

 #### Parameters
-* `status` - Set the [LedManager::Mode](#classLedManager_1a6f4de90d7619e5cb9b40ec23a1730ab0) of the LED group.
+* `status` - binary value setting LED states.

-If a bit in is 1, the corresponding LED Mode is set ON; a 0 bit sets the corresponding LED Mode to OFF.

 #### `public void `[`setLedState`](#classLedManager_1a9f0d7cdaa44dc0552b53b68cd6031d7e)`(unsigned int led,`[`LedManager::Mode`](#classLedManager_1a6f4de90d7619e5cb9b40ec23a1730ab0)` mode)`